bexelbie/bexelbie.github.io/_posts/2016-09-02-new-hotness.md

 ---
-layout:   post
 title:   "New Life Happenings"
-subtitle:  "Some days you can have your cake and eat it too."
+excerpt:  "Some days you can have your cake and eat it too."
 date:    2016-09-02 13:30:00 +0200
-author:   "Brian Exelbierd"
-#header-img: ""
-published: true
+categories:
-category: Ramblings
+  - Ramblings
 tags:
   - Personal
+classes: wide
+header:
+  overlay_color: "#333"
 ---

 Yes, the rumors are true.
 Something new has come into my life.
 Frankly,